 Cost of revenues.
 Cost of revenues consists primarily of material costs, employee remuneration for staff engaged in production activity, share-based compensation, depreciation and related expenses that are directly attributable to the production of products.
-Cost of revenues also includes write-downs of inventory to lower of cost or market.
+Cost of revenues also includes write-downs of inventory to lower of cost and net realizable value.